UltraCart/responsive_checkout/README.md

 This checkout using the UltraCart REST API.
 The documentation for the REST API is found on docs.ultracart.com. http://docs.ultracart.com/display/ucdoc/UltraCart+REST+Checkout+API

+Change Log:
+__________

+Version 1.1 (8/1/2014)
+backbone cart implementation:

+ * Updated all javascript libraries to their latest versions.
+ * Moved all handlebar templates into separate files and pre-compile them.
+The makes development an extra step, but solves strange errors we were seeing with the latest browsers doing aggressive javascript optimization and causing strange random errors with the handlebar templates.
+ * replaced underscore.js with lodash.js

+If you aren't using the precompiled handlebar templates, you should upgrade to avoid any issues with the latest round of browsers.
+See https://github.com/UltraCart/responsive_checkout/blob/master/cart_implementations/backbone/scripts/handlebars/readme_precompiling.txt for tips on setting up the precompiler using nodejs.

 Quick Start:
 ____________